Attractors, Bifurcations and Curvature in Multi-field Inflation: Acknowledgements

-{\it Acknowledgments}.
-The authors gratefully acknowledge stimulating discussions with Ana Ach\'ucarro, Cliff Burgess, Michele Cicoli, Sonia Paban, Robbie Rosati, and Vincent Vennin as well as financial support from the Dutch Organisation for Scientific Research (NWO).
+The authors gratefully acknowledge stimulating discussions with Ana Ach\'ucarro, Cliff Burgess, Michele Cicoli, {Veronica Guidetti}, Sonia Paban, Gonzalo Palma, Robbie Rosati, {Francisco Pedro} and Vincent Vennin as well as financial support from the Dutch Organisation for Scientific Research (NWO).